swansonk14/SyntheMol/docs/antibiotics.md

 Filter for molecules that are structurally novel, i.e., dissimilar from the training hits and the ChEMBL antibacterials.

 First, Compute the nearest neighbor Tversky similarity between the generated molecules and the training hits or ChEMBL antibacterials to determine the novelty of each generated molecule.
 Tversky similarity is used to determine what proportion of the functional groups of known antibacterials are contained within the generated molecules.
-These functions are from [chem_utils](https://github.com/swansonk14/chem_utils).

 Compute Tversky similarity to train hits.
 ```bash